supermodel/supermodel/packages/file/README.md

 # Superfile
-File Schema Loader library used by supermodel-cli and by superlib (dev dependency).
+File Schema Loader library used by supermodel-cli (prod dependency) and by superlib (dev dependency).